Upstairs, Downstairs

 Guest cast: Eileen Way (Madame Francini), Helena McCarthy (Mrs Speedwell), Graham Leaman (Mr Price) [Uncredited: Shirley Little (Walk-On: Lady at Seance)]

-* Script-editor Alfred Shaughnessy largely rewrote Howard's script.
+* Script editor Alfred Shaughnessy largely rewrote Howard's script.

 Another Year